 If you do need to make minor changes to an employee’s contract, you must give the employee advance notice and put these changes in writing, either by issuing a new contract or by sending a letter setting out the changes.

-Substantial changes will always need the employee’s agreement.
+Substantial amendments, such as changing an employee’s working hours, will always need the person’s agreement.
 In some cases you may need to give them something in return for agreeing to the change (known as ‘consideration’).
 This usually means you would implement changes at the same time as offering a promotion or pay increase.

 If changes are made, you should provide details of the changes within one month of the change.
 If you are considering making substantial changes to the contracts of your existing staff we recommend that you discuss the best way of implementing these changes with an HR consultant.